Biography

 A philanthropic success story

-at the service of others
+in the service of others

-Between 1979 and 1993, Pierre was also President and CEO of Monterey Capital Inc, a publicly owned company specialising in the distribution of industrial equipment.
+Between 1979 and 1993, Pierre was also president and CEO of Monterey Capital Inc, a publicly owned company specialising in the distribution of industrial equipment.

 Between 1980 and 1989, Pierre was also a board member of Consolidated Bathurst Inc., a Canadian pulp and paper company which was sold to Stone Container for $2.6Bn in 1989.

-In 1993, Pierre published “Quebec Inc, and the Temptation of State Nationalism” where he wrote about his experiences at La Caisse, exposing instances of alleged political and nationalistic
+In 1993, Pierre published “Quebec Inc, and the Temptation of State Nationalism” in which Pierre wrote about his experiences at La Caisse, exposing instances of alleged political and nationalistic cross contaminations in the investment decision-making process.

-Pierre’s gift not only reflected his fundamental belief in the value of education and in assisting students to achieve their goals, but also his vision for Québec society as a whole.
+Pierre’s gift not only reflected his fundamental belief in the value of education and in assisting students to achieve their goals, but also his vision for Quebec society as a whole.
 Pierre’s vision always put him one step ahead: he understood the skills that would be necessary for a successful Quebec in the context of an increasingly globalised economy.